qwx9/notes/net/todo/proj/wl3d/notes.md

 # wl3d todo

+## new TODO haha
+- after discussions about resampling and work on opl3, reevaluate resampling used for pcm and use of opl2 code
+	* preconvert pcm using pcmconv? maximum number of forks is 46 for wl6
+	* otherwise have to use a better/simpler (and understood) method
+	* opl2: maybe just fork, like doom(1)
+- simplify fsm, do like in dporg

 ## Bugs
 - sound cracks up when changing the music track, and during sfx playback, and is infuriating